 Although we follow the EYFS to the highest standard, we have also improved and developed our own unique curriculum to ensure each individual child is able to experience and gain the best possible opportunities, preparing them for life in the modern world.
-We offer extra curricular activities such as Languages, Sign Language, Mindfulness, Environmentalism, Cookery (to name just a few).
+We offer extra curricular activities such as Languages, Sign Language, Mindfulness, Environmentalism, Cookery, Interactive Drama (to name just a few).
 Please click here to find out more.

 WHERE ARE WE BASED?

 We are based in Bounds Green (N11 2UT) which is an ideal location due to our excellent links to public transport.
 We are extremely close to Bounds Green Tube Station (Piccadilly Line) and New Southgate National Rail Station.